Perfect-Precision 2D Geometry Using Complex Integer Rings

 This is pretty neat, but still of rather limited use.
 In the Gaussian integers we can trace out squares, rectangles or polyminoes, with the Eisenstein integers we can walk along the boundaries of hexagons, triangles, polyiamonds or polyhexes, but we can’t do both in the same number system.
 If we are interested in representing more general polygons, these rings are not enough – we need finer angles.

-The Happy Family of Complex Integer Rings
+The Happy Family of Cyclotomic Integer Rings

 Definition: A number $z \in \mathbb{C}$ is a symbolic complex root number if it can be written as $\frac{1}{l}\sum_{k=1}^{n} c_k\sqrt{d_k}$, where $l\in\mathbb{N}$ and for all $k$ we have $c_k \in \mathbb{Z}[i]$ and $d_k \in \mathbb{R}_+$.